-YESS employs a dedicated and diverse team, of which each member is wholeheartedly committed to our kids’ success.
+YESS employs a dedicated and diverse team, of which each member is wholeheartedly committed to walking beside youth who access our programs.

 Our team welcomes your questions and comments.
 Contact us for any information you need!

 President & CEO